 — John Yorke, Into The Woods

-The Forest In Roman Times
+The Forest In Early Roman Times

 Early Romans had a particularly strong set of superstitions about these dense, trackless forests.
-For early civlisations, forests really were uncharted territory.
+For early civilisations, forests really were uncharted territory.
 Brigands and bandits could hide themselves in forests.
 Inside forests, it was everyone for themselves.
 Forests were also connected to religious belief.
 Many cultures had tree-worship as part of their customs e.g. Greece, Rome, Germany, a lot of other Indo-European cultures.
 Forests are important in Japan.

 Even before fairytales there were many myths about forests.
 The story of Actaeon is one example.
 While out hunting, Actaeon came across Diana bathing naked.
-Diana immediately turned him into a deer and Acaeon’s own hounds tore him to bits.
+Diana immediately turned him into a deer and Actaeon’s own hounds tore him to bits.

 The second chapter of Francis Spufford’s memoir of reading, The Child That Books Built, is called ‘The Forest’.
 Spufford makes the following points and more: